konsumer/testpebble/README.md

 testpebble
 ==========

-This is a minimal test for [phonegap-pebble](https://github.com/konsumer/phonegap-pebble).
+This is a minimal test for [phonegap-pebble](https://github.com/konsumer/phonegap-pebble) to try out ideas and get it working.